Skip to Main Content

 Footnotes: Notes placed at the end of the page in your paper to cite sources found on that page.

 Paraphrasing: Taking information that you have read and putting it into your own words.

 Plagiarism: Taking the ideas or words of another person and using them as your own.

 Quoting: Copying words of text originally published elsewhere.

-Shortened Note: A subsequent note that includes enough information for readers to find the full citation in your bibliography or in an earlier note.
+Shortened Footnote: A subsequent footnote that includes enough information for readers to find the full citation in your bibliography or in an earlier footnote.

 Stop by the library and speak with a Librarian, or use the chat box below to chat with a Librarian from home.

 This citation guide is based on the Chicago Manual of Style (17th ed.).
 The contents are accurate to the best of our knowledge.